electron/electron/docs/tutorial/devtools-extension.md

 ## Format of devtools extension

-Ideally all devtools extension written for Chrome browser can be loaded by atom-shell, but they have to be in a plain directory, for those packaged `crx` extensions, there is no way in atom-shell to load them unless you find a way to extract them into a directory.
+Ideally all devtools extension written for Chrome browser can be loaded by Electron, but they have to be in a plain directory, for those packaged `crx` extensions, there is no way in Electron to load them unless you find a way to extract them into a directory.

 ## Background pages

-Currently atom-shell doesn't support the background pages of chrome extensions, so for some devtools extensions that rely on this feature, they may not work well in atom-shell
+Currently Electron doesn't support the background pages of chrome extensions, so for some devtools extensions that rely on this feature, they may not work well in Electron

 ## `chrome.*` APIs

-Some chrome extensions use `chrome.*` APIs for some features, there is some effort to implement those APIs in atom-shell to make them work, but we have only implemented few for now.
+Some chrome extensions use `chrome.*` APIs for some features, there is some effort to implement those APIs in Electron to make them work, but we have only implemented few for now.

 So if the devtools extension is using APIs other than `chrome.devtools.*`, it is